 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The Authority, like all other governmental entities in North Carolina, uses fund accounting to ensure and reflect compliance (or non-compliance) with finance-related legal requirements, such as the General Statutes or the Authority's budget ordinance.
-All of the funds of Cherokee County Tourism Development Authority are considered to be one category: governmental funds.
+The fund of the Cherokee County Tourism Development Authority is considered a governmental fund.

-Governmental funds.
-All of the Authority's services are reported in a governmental fund, the General Fund, which focuses on how money flows into and out of the fund and the balance left at year-end that is available for spending.
+Governmental funds All of the Authority's services are reported in a governmental fund, the General Fund, which focuses on how money flows into and out of the fund and the balance left at year-end that is available for spending.
 The fund is reported using an accounting method called modified accrual accounting, which measures cash and all other financial assets that can be readily converted to cash.
 The governmental fund statements provide a short-term view of Authority's general governmental operations and the basic services it provides.
 Governmental financial information helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the Authority's programs.
 As noted above, the fund financials and the government-wide financials are combined with a reconciling adjustment column.